What is the difference between postnatal depression and the baby blues?

 - Read about planning ahead for emotional wellbeing for after birth

-Use the Tommy's Wellbeing Plan to think about how much support you will have.
+Use the Tommy's Wellbeing Plan to think about how much support you will need.

 "It was really only a week after she was born and things started to go right downhill again.
 I just couldn't get up.
 I couldn't get out of bed.
 It wasn't even about bonding with her.
 I just didn't want to exist anymore."
 Abby, mum of one